 - File your Articles of Incorporation with your Secretary of State's office.

 - Complete your corporate bylaws and create a summary of the company rules that affect the operations as well as the officers and their duties.

 - Issue stock to your initial company stockholders.

 - Apply for any business licenses you will need to operate.

 - Obtain an Employer Identification Number from the Internal Revenue Service.

 - Secure any other necessary federal, state, and local business ID numbers that you will need to operate.

 - File the IRS Form 2553

 If you need help determining if S corporation status is right for your business, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.